TheresaLui/SelfHelpContent_v2/articles/cognitiveservices.luis/luis_manageluisapps_manageauthorsandcollaborators.md

 ### Getting started

-* **[Concept]** A LUIS application owner may add users to his/her apps and they have the control to build, train, and publish the app.
+* A LUIS application owner may add users to his/her apps and they have the control to build, train, and publish the app.
 * Term given to identify these users and how to manage them differs and depends on the current status of the app.
 * **[Two possible states of your apps]** [Migrated](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-migration-authoring) or not migrated.
 * If owner's application is **not migrated**, users added to the owner applications are called **Collaborators** and they are added on the application level. i.e.: they will have visibility and control on only the applications that the owner chooses.